Closure properties of knapsack semilinear groups: Introduction

-Let us give a brief survey over the results that were obtained for the knapsack problem in \cite{MyNiUs14} and successive papers: \begin{itemize} \item Knapsack can be solved in polynomial time for every hyperbolic group \cite{MyNiUs14}.
-In \cite{FrenkelNU15} this result was extended to free products of any finite number of hyperbolic groups and finitely generated abelian groups.
-Another further generalization was obtained in \cite{LOHREY2019}, where the smallest class of groups that can be obtained from hyperbolic groups using the operations of free products and direct products with $\mathbb{Z}$ was considered.
-It was shown that for every group in this class the knapsack problem belongs to the parallel complexity class ${\sf LogCFL}$ (a subclass of ${\sf P}$). \item There are nilpotent groups of class $2$ for which knapsack is undecidable.
+Let us give a brief survey of the results that were obtained for the knapsack problem in \cite{MyNiUs14} and successive papers: \begin{itemize} \item Knapsack can be solved in polynomial time for every hyperbolic group \cite{MyNiUs14}.
+In \cite{FrenkelNU16} this result was extended to free products of any finite number of hyperbolic groups and finitely generated abelian groups.
+A further generalization was obtained in \cite{LOHREY2019}, where the smallest class of groups that can be obtained from hyperbolic groups using the operations of free products and direct products with $\mathbb{Z}$ was considered.
+It was shown that for every group in this class the knapsack problem belongs to the complexity class ${\sf LogCFL}$ (a subclass of ${\sf P}$). \item There are nilpotent groups of class $2$ for which knapsack is undecidable.
 Examples are direct products of sufficiently many copies of the discrete Heisenberg group $H_3(\mathbb{Z})$ \cite{KoenigLohreyZetzsche2015a}, and free nilpotent groups of class $2$ and sufficiently high rank \cite{MiTr17}. \item Knapsack for $H_3(\mathbb{Z})$ is decidable \cite{KoenigLohreyZetzsche2015a}.
 In particular, together with the previous point it follows that decidability of knapsack is not preserved under direct products. \item Knapsack is decidable for every co-context-free group~\cite{KoenigLohreyZetzsche2015a}, i.e., groups where the set of all words over the generators that do not represent the identity is a context-free language.
 Lehnert and Schweitzer \cite{LehSch07} have shown that the Higman-Thompson groups are co-context-free. \item Knapsack belongs to ${\sf NP}$ for all virtually special groups (finite extensions of subgroups of graph groups) \cite{LohreyZetzsche2016a}.
 The class of virtually special groups is very rich.
 It contains all Coxeter groups, one-relator groups with torsion, fully residually free groups, and fundamental groups of hyperbolic 3-manifolds.
-For graph groups (also known as right-angled Artin groups) a complete classification of the complexity of knapsack was obtained in \cite{LohreyZ18}: If the underlying graph contains an induced path or cycle on 4 nodes, then knapsack is ${\sf NP}$-complete; in all other cases knapsack can be solved in polynomial time (even in {\sf LogCFL}). \item Decidability of knapsack is preserved under finite extensions, HNN-exten\-sions over finite associated subgroups and amalgamated free products over finite subgroups \cite{LohreyZetzsche2016a}. \end{itemize} For a knapsack equation $g_1^{x_1} \cdots g_k^{x_k} = g$ we may consider the set $\{ (n_1, \ldots, n_k) \in \mathbb{N}^k \mid g_1^{n_1} \cdots g_k^{n_k} = g \text{ in } G\}$.
-In the papers \cite{LOHREY2019,KoenigLohreyZetzsche2015a,LohreyZ18} it turned out that in many groups the solution set of every knapsack equation is a {\em semilinear set}.
-Recall that a subset $S \subseteq \mathbb{N}^k$ is semilinear if it is a finite union of linear sets, and a subset $L \subseteq \mathbb{N}^k$ is linear if there a vectors $v_0, v_1, \ldots, v_l \in \mathbb{N}^k$ such that $L = \{ v_0 + \lambda_1 v_1 + \cdots + \lambda_l v_l \mid \lambda_1, \ldots, \lambda_l \in \mathbb{N}\}$.
-Semilinear sets play a very important role in many areas of computer science and mathematics, e.g. in automata theory and logic.
-It is known that the class of semilinear sets is closed under Boolean operations and that the semilinear sets are exactly the Presburger definable sets (i.e., those sets that are definable in the structure $(\mathbb{N},+)$.
+For graph groups (also known as right-angled Artin groups) a complete classification of the complexity of knapsack was obtained in \cite{LohreyZ18}: If the underlying graph contains an induced path or cycle on 4 nodes, then knapsack is ${\sf NP}$-complete; in all other cases knapsack can be solved in polynomial time (even in {\sf LogCFL}). \item Knapsack is {\sf NP}-complete for non-abelian free solvable groups \cite{FigeliusGLZ20} and solvable Baumslag-Solitar groups $\mathsf{BS}(1,q)$ \cite{LohreyZ20} with $q>1$.
+For Baumslag-Solitar groups $\mathsf{BS}(p,q)$ with $p \neq 1 \neq q$ and $\mathrm{gcd}(p,q) = 1$, decidability of knapsack was shown in \cite{DudTre18}. \item Decidability of knapsack is preserved under finite extensions, HNN-exten\-sions over finite associated subgroups and amalgamated free products over finite subgroups \cite{LohreyZetzsche2016a}. \item In \cite{BGZ21}, there is a characterization of those wreath products $G \wr H$ for which the knapsack problem is decidable.
+The characterization is in terms of (i)~decidability properties of the groups $G$ and $H$ and (ii)~whether $G$ is abelian. \end{itemize}